-Explain that within each of these areas, we will explore how to strengthen the transformative nature of programming, introducing tools and examples throughout:

-- Planning and Design.
+- Explain that within each of these areas, we will explore how to strengthen the transformative nature of programming, introducing tools and examples throughout: - Planning and Design.
 These sessions will explore problem analysis from a gender perspective, rights-based and instrumentalist approaches, taking a holistic approach, and designing transformative programming with gender equality outcomes. - Implementation.
 This session will ask participants to examine different aspects that are key to effective implementation (resources, skills, time) from a gender perspective, exploring the needs, challenges and risks associated with gender transformative programming. - Monitoring, Evaluation, Accountability and Learning.
 These sessions will introduce participants to the spectrum of gender equality integration into MEAL, from gender sensitive through to feminist MEAL.
-They will be introduced to the Gender Based Analysis Plus (GBA+), design indicators for GE outcomes, and explore how data can be collected and used for gender transformative programming. - Invite participants to ask questions about the project cycle approach being used for the training, including if any clarification is needed.
-After taking questions, ask participants to go to Activity 6.1 in their Participant Resource Package where they will find the activity instructions, along with the accompanying Mural link.
-The Mural link is also posted in the Zoom chat.
+They will be introduced to the Gender Based Analysis Plus (GBA+), design indicators for GE outcomes, and explore how data can be collected and used for gender transformative programming.

+- Invite participants to ask questions about the project cycle approach being used for the training, including if any clarification is needed. - Progress through accompanying slide(s) - Post the Mural link in the Zoom chat - Act as tech support for anyone having difficulty navigating Mural and the instructions